MiguelCastillo/bit-bundler/docs/Installation.md

 And your command will now look like:

 ```
-$ bitbundler --print --config
+$ bitbundler
 ```

-> Any CLI arguments specified will override the corresponding option(s) from the configuration file.
+> Configuration files can be JavaScript, which allows you to scale to more complicated setups.
+The configuration file can also be JSON, which currently has limitation when defining regular expressions.

 ### api